enmanuelduran/enmascript/content/articles/2021-04-03-understanding-singly-linked-lists-and-some-of-their-uses.md

 ![](/images/2021-04-06-alg-o-n-complexity.svg#image-type=no-border-limied-width;)

-## 4. Removing nodes from a Linked List
+## 4. Removing nodes from a linked list

 Great, now as you can imagine, removing elements from a linked list is pretty straight forward: